 It's called the Phoenix.

 The HP Pavillion HPE Phoenix to be exact, but the question is whether or not this is a deliberate reference to the fact that HP were hauled over the coals after their statement about the Personal Systems Group (PSG)?
-It would be a less than subtle reflection of UK PSG MD* Paul Hunter's defensive statement that "the team in the UK remains committed to creating and supporting great products and services."
+It would be a less than subtle reflection of UK PSG MD* Paul Hunter's defensive statement that "

 Look, see, you thought we were dead, but we rise again and all that.